dividiti/ck-caffe/README.md

 $ ck crowdbench caffe --user={your email or ID to acknowledge contributions} --env.CK_CAFFE_BATCH_SIZE=1
 ```

-During collaborative benchmarking, you can select various engines and models for evaluation.
+During collaborative benchmarking, you can select various engines (will be build on your machine)
+and models for evaluation.

-You can manually install additional flavours of Caffe engines across diverse hardware
+You can also manually install additional flavours of Caffe engines across diverse hardware
 and OS (Linux/Windows/Android on odroid, RPi, ARM, Intel, AMD, NVIDIA, etc)
 as described [here](https://github.com/dividiti/ck-caffe/wiki/Installation).